Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/Track.md

 -->

 <!-- theme: danger -->
 > Commerce Hub requires all payment cards to be encrypted, it is not recommended to send unencrypted `track1Data` or `track2Data` for the payment transaction.
+Plain track data is only supported in our sandbox environment for [testing purposes](?path=docs/Resources/Guides/Testing/Test-Scripts/Test-Scripts.md).

 The below table identifies the parameters in the `source` object.